zhihou7/HOI-CL/README.md

     python tools/Train_VCL_ResNet_HICO.py --model VCL_union_multi_zs4_def1_l2_ml5_rew51_aug5_3_x5new --num_iteration 400000
     ```

+### Explanation
-Here, we add the strategies in the model name for convience.
+Here, we design to add the strategies according to model name.
 For example, in *VCL_union_multi_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101*,
 *zs3* means the type of zero-shot, *ml5* is the hyper-parameter for composite branch,
 *rew* means we use the re-weighting strategy.
 If you do not use re-weighting, you can remove this in the model name.